Cincinnati Reds Sign Veteran Pitcher to Minor League Deal

 In this story:

-The Cincinnati Reds have signed Davis Daniel to a minor league deal, according to Tread Athletics.
+The Cincinnati Reds have signed veteran pitcher Darren McCaughan to a minor league deal with an invite to Spring Training, according to Charlie Goldsmith.

-The 28-year-old pitched in three games with the Atlanta Braves during the 2025 season and gave up six earned runs in 10 innings.
-Previously he' had appeared in nine games with the Los Angeles Angels in the 2023 and 2024 seasons.
+The 29-year-old has pitched four the Seattle Mariners.
+Miami Marlins, Cleveland Guardians, and Minnesota Twins in his five-year career.

-He appeared in 25 games for the Braves' Triple-A affiliate and had an ERA of 5.60 in 101 1/3 innings.
+In 2025, McCaughan appeared in three games for the Twins, allowing just one run in 5 1/3 innings.
+He struck out six and walked a batter.

 Make sure you bookmark Cincinnati Reds Talk for the latest news, exclusive interviews, and daily coverage of the Cincinnati Reds!